Academic appeals for coursework students

 The relevant decision-maker must respond within 10 working days of receiving your informal appeal.
 Their response will either confirm the original academic decision or amend the decision in writing.
 You will also receive a clear explanation of the reasons for the decision.

-If you do not receive a response within 10 workings days, you may proceed to the next level of appeal and submit an application for review.
+If you do not receive a response within 10 workings days, you may proceed to stage 2 appeal – application for review.
 Working days do not include weekends, public holidays, or the University shut-down period.

 For final exams/assessments you may not be able to receive a response by your unit coordinator before staff go on holiday or the University closes for the summer break.
 The important thing is to email your unit coordinator within 15 working days of the decision, as this ensures your appeal is submitted in time regardless of when you receive a response.

-If your concerns are not resolved, or you believe there was a failure to follow due process, you may submit an online application for review and include your reasons for the review and any support documentation.
+If your concerns are not resolved, or you believe there was a failure to follow due process, you may submit an online application for review.
+Include your reasons for the review and any support documentation.

 The faculty or Student Administrative Services will acknowledge receipt of your application within 3 working days.